John02139/asmeconf/README.md

-  # asmeconf: A template for ASME conference papers #
+  # asmeconf: A LaTeX template for ASME conference papers #

   ## Overview ##
   This LaTeX class and BibTeX style provide a template to format ASME Conference papers according to